hkanx/hkanx/README.md

 🔭 I’m currently an undergraduate student at UC Berkeley, studying Data Science

-🌱 I’m interested in learning more about AI, machine learning, data science, and design!
+🌱 I’m interested in learning more about AI, machine learning, data science!

-⚡ Uploading new and old projects into my github <3 hope you enjoy! :DD

 -----